 It’s been 3 days since I got back from Dublin and I already miss it.
-The pretty buildings, the lively atmosphere – it really is a city worth visiting.
-Before I begin suggesting places that you should visit, I have to mention how convenient to get to it is.
-The flight from London Stansted to Dublin is about an hour and the airport transfer bus the other side is so regular, that you’ll be in the city centre in no time at all, once you’ve landed in Ireland.
-It’s ideal for a 48 hour break, which is exactly how long we went to Dublin for.
+With pretty buildings and a lively atmosphere, it really is a city worth visiting.
+Before I begin suggesting places that you should visit, I have to mention how convenient it is to travel to.
+The flight from London Stansted to Dublin is about an hour and the airport transfer bus the other side is so regular, that you’ll be in the city centre in no time at all once you’ve landed in Ireland.
+It’s ideal for a 48 hour break, which is exactly how long we were in Dublin for.
 Enough of my rambling about how easy to get to it is, let’s get onto the list of places to visit!

-There’s not a huge amount to see inside the castle, but you’ll get to learn a bit about James Connolly and Ireland’s journey to independence.
+There’s not a huge amount to see inside the castle, but you’ll be able to learn a little about James Connolly and Ireland’s journey to independence.

 There are lots of pubs and bars that showcase live music in the Temple Bar district of Dublin.
-The pub of the same name is probably the most famous bar in this area of the city.
-Make sure you visit in an afternoon, when it’s not busy.
+The pub of the same name is probably the most famous bar in this area of the city, with its memorable red front.
+If you are interested in stopping here for a drink, an afternoon visit would be ideal when the venue is not too busy!

 Trinity College is equally as beautiful as Oxford and Cambridge, so make sure you find time to stroll around the University campus.
 In Spring, the campus is covered in blossom!

 St Patrick’s Park is where you can find St Patrick’s Cathedral.
-It’s such a peaceful park, a little way out of the city centre, and it has rows of colourful flowers.
+It’s such a peaceful park with rows of colourful flowers, located on the outskirts of the city centre.

 The National Library of Ireland is a truly spectacular building.
-Whilst we were there, you could see an exhibition about W.B.
+Whilst we were there, you were able to enjoy an exhibition about W.B.
 Yeats’ life.

 Located just behind Dublin Castle, the Dublin Garden is a great spot to sit and relax.